A Lot or a Little?

 Parents need to know that sweetly silly story shares a useful lesson on coping with everyday disappointments.

-Lanky Pete clearly has a song in his heart and a spring to his step.
 This one’s a kid-pleaser, with funny, memorable text, bright colors, visual humor, and a downloadable song to boot.
 For such a simple story, it’s a page-turner too -- kids will be eager to see what happens next, even after many readings.
 They’ll giggle at Pete inadvertently stepping into a pile of blueberries, which on the page looks more like an ocean of blueberries.
 Each time he stains his shoes, Pete looks a bit peeved, but within a few beats he’s back in his groove, embracing the latest shade of his sneakers.

 This debut by singing storyteller Eric Litwin -- also known as Mr. Eric -- flows with a strong rhythm.The watercolor illustrations by James Dean flow with a jazzy cool of their own.
 Some literal-minded kids might take issue when the red shoes get stained by blueberries and turn blue instead of purple -- but as Pete probably would say, it’s no big deal.